-4. Capital Assets
+Capital Assets

-Capital assets, which include improvements other than buildings and classroom furniture, fixture, textbooks, equipment and others, are reported in the government activities columns in the government-wide financial statements.
+Capital assets, which include improvements other than buildings and classroom furniture, fixture, textbooks, equipment and others, are reported in the governmental activities columns in the government-wide financial statements.
 Capital assets are defined by the School as assets with an initial, individual or collective cost of more than \$750 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.

-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized d.
-Assets, Liabilities and Net Position (Continued)
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.